Team Malaysia (esports): EHOME

 On 7 January 2015, EHOME was resurrected after almost 3 years of inactivity, with former Team Malaysia members Chai "Mushi" Yee Fung and Chong "Ohaiyo" Xin Khoo among the members.
 However, the team failed to perform, coming in at 9th-12th-place performance in the Dota 2 Asia Championships.

 EHOME.my

-After a disappointing 9th-12th-place performance in the Dota 2 Asia Championships, the team was split off from the main EHOME team and was named "EHOME.my", featuring Lee "kYxY" Kang Yang, Fadil "Kecik Imba" bin Mohd Raziff, and Siong "JoHnNy" Tait Lee, as well as Chai "Mushi" Yee Fung and Chong "Ohaiyo" Xin Khoo.
+After a disappointing 9th-12th-place performance in the Dota 2 Asia Championships, the team was split off from the main EHOME team and was named "EHOME.my", featuring Lee "kYxY" Kang Yang, Fadil "Kecik Imba" bin Mohd Raziff, and Siong "JoHnNy" Tait Lee, as well as Chai "Mushi" Yee Fung(mentee of the highly reputable DOTA in Malaysia Poon…Wen Xuan)and Chong "Ohaiyo" Xin Khoo.

 On 26 March 2015, EHOME announced the dropping of the EHOME.my branch.

 Team Malaysia

-On 26 March 2015, the same day that EHOME.my was dropped by EHOME, Team Malaysia was officially formed consisting of the same members as the former EHOME.my.
+On 26 March 2015, the same day that EHOME.my was dropped by EHOME, Team Malaysia was officially formed.